Kimora Lee Simmons Is Bringing Baby Phat Back To A New Generation

 For a moment in time, it was hard to go anywhere without seeing Kimora Lee Simmons’ Baby Phat logo all over the world.

 Now, Simmons is bringing back her iconic brand in a major way.
-She announced on Friday her reacquisition of the brand, which she stepped away from in 2010.
+She announced on Friday her re-acquisition of the brand, which she stepped away from in 2010.
 According to The Glow Up by The Root, the label was acquired by Kellwood company in 2004.
 Simmons left Baby Phat to accept a new role as president of JustFab and has also gone on to develop her own high-end line, KLS.

 Baby Phat launched in 1998 as a more feminine spinoff to her then-husband Russell’s Phat Farm brand.
 According to E!
 News, the line was adorned by celebrities like Rihanna, Carrie Underwood and Chrissy Teigen.
 Simmons announced plans for the relaunch during the UN Women and Gender Innovation Coalition For Change (GICC) and said the new Baby Phat will uphold the same mission as the early 2000s fashion phenomenon.
 She also mentioned that the brand will be “woman-owned, woman-led, and as always, designed by and for women.”